How to Write More Inclusive Job Descriptions

 Like gender bias, racial bias can be implicit, and oftentimes is unknowingly perpetuated by recruitment professionals who otherwise recognize the importance of inclusive job descriptions.
 By paying careful attention to words and phrases, you can help eliminate implicit and explicit bias in your job posting.
 Here are some suggestions:

 - Phrases like, “strong English-language skills” may deter qualified non-native English speakers from applying.

 - Avoid “Cultural Fit” and focus on “Value Alignment,” since it could be misconstrued.

 Win Over Experienced Workers

-Workers ages 50 and older comprise roughly 35% of the workforce, according to a report from Human Resource Executive.
+Workers age 50 and older comprise roughly 35 percent of the workforce, according to a report from Human Resource Executive.
 Some best practices for avoiding age discrimination include making sure your employer branding reflects a wide range of the age of workers at your company.
-Also, don’t ask for GPA or SAT scores – it implies that only recent grads are being considered.
+Also, don’t ask for GPA or SAT scores-it implies that only recent grads are being considered.

 Additionally, avoid phrasing like:

 - “Young and energetic”